SeanFromIT/studentloanbilltracker/USCongress.md

 ## House Bills

+**<a id="hr3448" target="_blank" href="https://www.congress.gov/bill/116th-congress/house-bill/3448/">H.R.
+3448 (Student Debt Cancellation Act of 2019)</a>** -
+Ilhan Omar's bill to cancel all $1.6 trillion of (federal?) student debt.

+Status: 6/24/2019 - Referred to the Committee on Education and Labor and simultaneously Committees on Financial Services, and Ways and Means.

 **<a id="hr1043" target="_blank" href="https://www.popvox.com/us/federal/bills/116/hr1043">H.R.
 1043 (Employer Participation in Repayment Act of 2019)</a>** -
 House version of [S. 460](#s460).